Planning your tree planting

 - maintenance costs

-- An Environmental Impact Assessment (EIA) may be required for larger schemes
+- You might need an Environmental Impact Assessment (EIA) may for larger schemes

 - Keep in mind what the site will look like in the short term and long term